Professional development for productivity

 I like the idea of a 40 Hour Teacher Workweek Club, but….

 However, it’s very important to me that every person who joins feels like they receive value far beyond the price paid.
-I want you to have a clear understanding of what to expect from the club, and how well it’s going to address the particulars of your teaching scenario and lifestyle.
+I want you to have a clear understanding of what to expect from the club.

 For that reason, I’ve created an interactive quiz to help you figure out exactly how useful for the club will be for YOU.
 You’ll find 5 questions to help you determine if the CONTENT of the club will be a good fit, and 7 questions to weigh out whether the STRUCTURE of the club will fit your needs.
-Take the quiz here.
+Scroll down to take the quiz below.

 Of course, that’s an ideal scenario, and there will be weekends when you can’t do this.
 Good news: all the 40HTW content is right on your mobile device.
 So instead of scrolling absent-mindedly through social media posts while waiting for your doctor’s appointment to begin or for your kids’ soccer practice to end, you can be skimming over ideas that save you time in your membership library.